 4. Ask your union representative or local bar association to recommend a lawyer who is experienced in handling Worker's Compensation claims if your employer fails to provide medical treatment or compensation benefits required under the Mississippi Worker's Compensation Law

 5. Obtain union or legal advice before giving a statement to anyone.

 Contained on the other side of the literature or card would be the lawyer's or law firm's name in large letters, together with a calendar.

-The proposed conduct is not materially different from advertising or direct mail solicitation, both of which are permissible under the Mississippi Rules of Professional Conduct as modified by United States Supreme Court decisions.
+The proposed conduct is not materially different from advertising or direct mail solicitation, both of which are permissible under the Mississippi Rules of Professional Conduct.
 Therefore, the proposed conduct is permissible.

-Rule 7.2(e) would prohibit payment of a fee to the union for disbursement of the card, but would not prohibit reimbursement of any expenses incurred by the union in making the distribution.
-Of course, any written materials distributed must not include false or misleading statements and must comply with any other applicable requirements of Rules 7.1, 7.2, 7.3 and 7.4 of the Mississippi Rules of Professional Conduct.
+Rule 7.2(i) would prohibit payment of a fee to the union for disbursement of the card, but would not prohibit reimbursement of any expenses incurred by the union in making the distribution.
+Of course, any written materials distributed must not include false or misleading statements and must comply with any other applicable requirements of Rules 7.1, 7.2, 7.3, 7.4, 7.5, 7.6 and 7.7 of the Mississippi Rules of Professional Conduct.